Lia Block: American Rally Association

+At the 2026 Ojibwe Forest Rally she won, becoming the first woman to win overall in an event of the American Rally Association.

 Extreme E

 On July 3, 2023, Carl Cox Motorsport announced that they had signed Block for the remainder of the 2023 Extreme E season, partnering Timo Scheider and replacing Christine GZ.

 Nitrocross

 On June 14, 2023, it was announced that Block would join OSME for the 2023–24 Nitrocross Championship.
 After achieving a fourth-place finish in the first round, she won her second race on the road, but was later disqualified due to an unsafe rejoin in the early stages of the race.
 Block drove Travis Pastrana's Group E car in the seventh race of the championship, becoming the first female driver to compete in the category.

 In 2024, Block returned to Group E for the first round of the championship, competing for Dreyer & Reinbold Racing, where she achieved two 6th-place finishes.